 We recommend this modem to users with a package of something down the line of 150 Mbps.
 The TC7610 manages to do the job it has set out to, however as we move down the line of price, change in performance becomes fairly obvious.
 In terms of speed and stability, it is not on par with the other contenders but, this being a cheap solution, manages to find its sweet spot of number four.

 5. Linksys CM3008

 For Low-end Users

 - Extra airflow must be ensured to counter heating

 DOCSIS version: 3.0 | Maximum speed: 343 Mbps downstream and 143 Mbps upstream | Bonded channel: 8 x 4 | Service providers: Comcast, Cox, Charter Spectrum, Time Warner, Cablevision and more

 Moving further down the line, we arrive at the final spot for the top cable modems.
 And to sum up the list we have Linksys CM3008.
 Due to its compact size and weight, it’s perfect for small buildings where there is not a lot of traffic.

 One of the CM3008’s selling points was its incredibly small form factor.
-Being measured at just 4 x 2.8 x 1 inch, this modem is able to fit nicely in enclosed places.
-Its entire body is covered with small holes to allow for air to flow through it.
+Measuring in at just 4 x 2.8 x 1 inch, this modem can fit nicely in enclosed places.
+The entire body even has small holes for airflow.
 Being a small size, heating up is a problem for this modem.
 That’s why it is important that CM3008 not be kept in an isolated and covered place.
-It has a coaxial port, Gigabit Ethernet port and power supply connection at the top.
+It has a coaxial port, Gigabit Ethernet port, and power supply connection at the top.
 This makes cable management very easy, especially when CM3008 is stuck to a wall.

 CM3008 is an incredibly cheap piece of hardware that gets the job done well and has the majority satisfactory performance statistic to justify its place as the number five on our list.